Skip to content

 5. The Power of Individual Action: The characters demonstrate that even one person can make a difference in the fight against hate.

-Why Linked is Appropriate for Middle School and Low-Level Readers in Upper Grades
+Why Linked is Appropriate for Middle School and Early High School

-The characters in Linked are relatable to middle school students.
-They deal with common adolescent issues like friendship, family, and identity.
-The mystery of the swastikas and the community's response creates a compelling storyline that keeps readers hooked.
-For students averse to period books, this book allows them to engage with contemporary characters while still being exposed to a historical event and understanding the importance of learning history.
-The book promotes positive values like empathy, kindness, and the power of individual action.
-Linked addresses issues such as anti-Semitism, racism, and the impact of hate symbols, which are pertinent topics for young adolescents.
-The story begins with the discovery of a swastika vandalizing a school, prompting discussions about prejudice and tolerance.
-The narrative is crafted to be accessible to middle-grade readers, with content that is engaging yet suitable for their developmental stage.
-The book balances serious subject matter with humor, making it both thought-provoking and enjoyable.
+The characters in Linked are relatable to middle school students, as they deal with common adolescent issues like friendship, family, and identity.
+The mystery of swastikas vandalism at the school and the community's response creates a compelling storyline that keeps readers engaged.
+Linked exposes students to an important historical event through the lens of contemporary characters, addressing issues such as antisemitism, racism, and the impact of hate symbols, and prompting discussions of prejudice and tolerance.
+The story ultimately promotes positive values such as empathy, kindness, and the power of individual action.
+Finally, the narrative is crafted to be accessible to middle-grade readers, with content that is engaging yet suitable for their developmental stage, managing to balances serious subject matter with humor.